Stoneware: Europe

 In contrast to Asia, stoneware could be produced in Europe only from the late Middle Ages, as European kilns were less efficient, and the right sorts of clay less common.
 Some ancient Roman pottery had approached being stoneware, but not as a consistent type of ware.
 Medieval stoneware remained a much-exported speciality of Germany, especially along the Rhine, until the Renaissance or later, typically used for large jugs, jars and beer-mugs.
 "Proto-stoneware", such as Pingsdorf ware, and then "near-stoneware" was developed there by 1250, and fully vitrified wares were being produced on a large scale by 1325.
 The salt-glazed style that became typical was not perfected until the late 15th century.

-England was to become the most inventive and important European maker of fancy stoneware in the 18th and 19th centuries, but there is no clear evidence for native production before the mid-17th century.
-German imports were common from the early 16th century at least, and known as "Cologne ware" after the centre of shipping it, rather than making it.
-Some German potters were probably making it in London in the 1640s, and a father and son Wooltus (or Woolters) were doing so in Southampton in the 1660s.
+England became the most inventive and important European maker of fancy stoneware in the 18th and 19th centuries, but there is no clear evidence for native English stoneware production before the mid-17th century.
+German imports were common from the early 16th century at least, and known as "Cologne ware", after the centre of shipping it rather than of making it.
+Some German potters were probably making stoneware in London in the 1640s, and a father and son Wooltus (or Woolters) were doing so in Southampton in the 1660s.

 In the second half of the 18th century Wedgwood developed a number of ceramic bodies.
 One of these, Jasperware, is sometimes classified as stoneware although its raw materials differ considerably from all other stonewares; it remains in production.
 Other manufacturers produced their own types, including various ironstone china types, which some classified as earthenware.

-Significant amounyts of modern, commercial tableware and kitchenware use stoneware, and it is common in craft and studio pottery.
+Significant amounts of modern, commercial tableware and kitchenware use stoneware, and it is common in craft and studio pottery.
 The popular Japanese-inspired raku ware is normally stoneware.